ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 could be recognizable as a single user, or could reveal what sites are commonly visited together in the aggregate.

-\[ TBD: What other recommendations do we want to make here?
-        We can talk more about the inadequacies of DNS...
-        The first paragraph is 80% identical between here and above \]

 ## Record Distribution Recommendations {#pooling-policy-recommendations}

 In several components of the CT Gossip ecosystem, the recommendation